Marso22/marijonas-rocius/README.md

 I'm a Junior Full Stack Developer passionate about technology, problem-solving, and lifelong learning.
 With a diverse background spanning 15 years in translation/localisation and a decade in data-driven stock market research and investment management, I'm thrilled to transition into AI-augmented software development.
 This journey is powered by the Code Institute bootcamp and support from Headforwards.
 Holding a Master's degree in Maths & IT, I began my career as a programmer, and I'm excited to return to my roots, inspired by the dynamic opportunities in AI development.

 I enjoy working with Python, JavaScript, HTML, CSS, SQL, and Django, creating projects that integrate data, automation, and web development.
-This is just the beginning of my journey.
+This is just the beginning of my journey in this field.
 I'm always curious and eager to learn, aiming to expand my toolkit as a Full Stack Developer.
 My background in coding and AI assistance positions me as a fast learner.

-Let’s collaborate and build something remarkable—feel free to connect or explore my latest projects! 🚀
+Let’s collaborate and build something remarkable—feel free to connect or explore my first projects! 🚀

 ### Programming Languages